Do Not Use White Gel Pen for Realistic Highlights (Copic Marker, Colored Pencil)

 Why do your white gel pen highlights look flat and fake?
 Professional artist offers tips to create realistic highlights using observational coloring. | VanillaArts.com | Copic Markers, Prismacolor Pencils.

-White gel pen highlights are fun and easy for beginner colorers but step-by-step techniques prevent you from growing as an artist.
-For more realistic coloring, observe the shape, color, and edge quality of real highlights, coloring them with a translucent pencil.
+White gel pen highlights are fun and easy for beginner colorers but this technique prevents you from growing as an artist.
+For more realistic coloring, observe the shape, color, and edge quality of real highlights, coloring them with a semi-opaque pencil.
 Realism is easier than you think.

 No techniques?